AI Survey 2026 · L4WB Group

 How the survey aligns

-with the draft policy
+with the AI policy draft

 Where the survey aligns with the draft policy

-• An enabling tone is not yet explicit in the draft: 70% of respondents asked for practical examples over rules, and 5 of 27 open-ended responses specifically asked for enabling rather than restrictive language.
+• An enabling tone is not yet explicit in the draft: 70% asked for practical examples over rules, and 5 of 27 open-ended responses specifically asked for enabling rather than restrictive language.
 This should shape how the policy is written throughout.

 What Colleagues Need